fedang/fedang.net/content/posts/remaking-sudo/index.md

 ## Building from scratch

-Now the we know what sudo does and how, we can start making our own version.
+Now that we know what sudo does and how, we can start making our own version.
 I decided to call it `sus`.
 If you are wondering, it stands for **s**uper **u**ser **s**tart.

 > **Important disclaimer**: